38 Idioms About Missing Someone

 Other ways to say: Feel sad for, miss deeply

-Fun Fact/Origin: Compares feelings to physical pain in the heart.
+Fun Fact/Origin: This idiom makes emotional pain feel physical—right in the heart.

 • I’m counting the days until summer when I see my cousin.